uncomfyhalomacro/uncomfyhalomacro/README.md

 ## Note

 I do not use GitHub anymore for hosting some of my projects because of the GitHub Copilot controversy.
 I mainly use Codeberg to host my projects.
-I do still use it for existing projects that I have collaborated before so feel free to go there.
+I do still use it for existing projects that I have collaborated before and/or possibly, for job related projects so feel free to go there.